• Skip to primary navigation

 Jump to Recipe Print Recipe

-I can't think of a better gift to give your loved ones this Valentine's Day than a batch of Homemade CBD Gummies.
-It's been a trying 12 months for everyone, and a jar full of literal chill pills in the shape of cheerful gummy bears seems like the perfect solution.
-(Oh, and if you live in one of those 15 smart states where the extra-good stuff is legal?
-You can totally make homemade THC gummies using the same method.)
+I can't think of a better gift to give your loved ones (or yourself) than a batch of Homemade CBD Gummies.
+It's been a trying year, and a jar full of literal chill pills in cheerful shapes and fruity flavors seems like a perfect solution.
+(P.S.
+You can totally make Homemade THC Gummies using the same method.)

 Jump to:

-• How to Make CBD Oil (or Cannabutter)
+• How to Make Homemade CBD or THC Gummies

 • 💬 Reviews